jkitchin/matlab-cmu/README.md

 1. Automatic unit conversion to a set of user-defined units (default is SI).
 2. Automatic unit algebra, e.g. kg*kg = kg^2, kg + m is not allowed.
 3. Many overloaded Matlab functions so that units work in ode solvers, linear algebra, nonlinear algebra, etc...
+4. Defined functions where units are not allowed, e.g. trigonemetric functions, log, exp...
-4. Small library of commonly used units
+5. Small library of commonly used units

 INSTALLATION
 ============